sire-systems/.github/profile/README.md

 ## **When?**

 In 3 more months...
 Perpetually.
 Quality takes time.
-But in reality, a prototype for our first release will be distributed in **August of 2023**.

 ## **Where?**